POLARIS EXHIBITION BOUTS AND SUPERFIGHTS

 Single competitor stalling:

-Referee notices stalling and starts stalling timer.
+Referee notices stalling, gives official warning, and starts stalling timer.

 If both competitors are stalling:

-Referee notices stalling and starts stalling timer.
+Referee notices stalling, gives warning, and starts timer.

 – If the stalling is taking place on the ground, both competitors will be forced to stand